rlivings39/learning-ai/python-lessons/README.md

 Generators are great for solving problems of producer-consumer variety: `producer->processing->processing->consumer`.
 See [practical-python/Work/ticker.py](practical-python/Work/ticker.py) for an example.

+Generators a single use.
+If you want to use them again, you must recreate them.
+For multi-use make a class with an `__iter__(self)` method that is a generator.

+Adding an `__iter__` method that's a generator makes your class a generator.
+With that you can then do all sorts of nice iterable things like converting to lists/tuples, unpacking, etc.

 Generator expressions `(<expression> for i in s if <conditional>)` are the generator version of a list comprehension.
 They can be chained and passed as function arguments.

 Generator benefits